Module 4.1

 WE DON’T MESS AROUND WHEN IT COMES TO CHILD SAFETY

 Child safety is so important to us at Alchemy.
-We work closely with the Office of the children’s guardian to ensure we meet all child safety requirements, including requiring a Working with children check for any tutor working with us that is over the age of 18.
+We work closely with the Office of the Children’s Guardian (in NSW) and across each state to ensure we meet all child safety requirements, including requiring a Working with Children Check for any tutor working with us that is over the age of 18.

 It is your responsibility to take child safety seriously.
 Even though your student may only be a year or so younger than you, you still need to maintain a professional relationship with them; and nothing more.
 As much as possible, choose a workspace that has plenty of visibility such as a dining table or kitchen bench and if they choose a bedroom ensure the door is left open.
 Do not initiate contact that may be seen as anything more than friendly with your student – including via SMS or social media.